Searching for 4 Vitamins That Boost Your Immune System And How To Get Enough In Your Diet? You are in the right place.

 It is a micronutrient that forms the surface or epithelium lines serving as the main barrier for pathogens to enter the body.
 Vitamin A has directly involvement in the production of white blood cells in the bone marrow.
 White blood cells are the main weapon used by the body to wash out any pathogen.
 The white blood cells erase the pathogens by engulfing them or release antibodies against pathogens.

 US National Institute of health stated in an article: “the micronutrients vitamin A and zinc regulate cell division and so are essential for a successful proliferative response within the immune system.”

-Vitamin A is found in abundant form in fish oil, beef liver, milk, eggs or cereals.
+Vitamin A is found in the abundant form in fish oil, beef liver, milk, eggs or cereals.
 It is also present in vegetables like spinach, carrot, sweet potato or broccoli.

 Leafy vegetables such as spinach, kale, parsley, cabbage or cauliflower are sources of Vitamin K.

 Vitamin C is an effective antioxidant.
 It strengthens the body’s immune system also leveling up the antioxidants present in blood by 30%.
-It protects cells from harmful particles causing diseases.
+Vitamin C cells from harmful particles causing diseases.
 It also helps in the production of white blood cells avoiding infections.
 High concentrations of vitamin C are found in the skin serving as a barrier against damaging rays.
 Vitamin C decreases the duration of the flu.